maurotrb/mtphotosite-17/content/about.md

 ### Technical about

-If you are technically savvy, and you want more information on how I created this site, you can read the [techical about](/technical-about/).
+If you're interested in how this site was built, you can read more on the [techical notes](/technical-notes) page.